 Rok standing next to a converted truck in snowy Tysovets, Ukraine

 • Skiing at the Tysovets ski resort in chaotic and potentially hazardous conditions.

-• A brief visit to Lviv, the largest city in Western Ukraine, left me shocked as I witnessed the empty shelves in many grocery stores.
+• A brief visit to Lviv left me shocked as I saw empty grocery store shelves.

-• Unsuccessful business meetings in Kiev and walking around the main streets at -11°C.
+• Unsuccessful business meetings in Kyiv and walking the main streets at -11°C.

-Ukraine, the second-largest country in Europe after Russia, was one of the most important republics of the Soviet Union, with many Ukrainians holding top positions.
-The country was badly damaged during World War II and had become one of the poorest Soviet republics by the time the Soviet Union collapsed in 1991.
+Ukraine, Europe’s second-largest country after Russia, was a key Soviet republic, with many Ukrainians holding top positions.
+The country suffered heavy destruction during World War II.
+By 1991, it had become one of the poorest Soviet republics at the time of the Union’s collapse.

-The journey towards independence that began in 1991 was market by significant challenges, as Ukraine sought to align itself with Russia on one hand and the European Union on the other.
+The journey toward independence that began in 1991 was marked by significant challenges.
+Ukraine sought to balance its ties with Russia on one hand and the European Union on the other.

-This delicate balance was further complicated by the Orange Revolution in 2004, during which the country openly shifted towards the West.
+This delicate position was further complicated by the Orange Revolution in 2004, during which the country openly shifted towards the West.

 Skiing in Ukraine – 1992

 As a young boy growing up in Slovenia, I loved skiing and knew all the country’s ski slopes.
-Ski resorts in Austria, Italy or France were too expensive, thus my parents decided to go skiing to Ukraine, where apparently good skiing conditions were supplemented by inexpensive accommodation and food.
-I was a university student, living my independent life in Ljubljana, but for this opportunity I decided to join my parents.
+Ski resorts in Austria, Italy or France were too expensive, so my parents chose Ukraine.
+There, good skiing conditions came with inexpensive accommodation and food.
+I was a university student living independently in Ljubljana, but I decided to join my parents for this opportunity.

-A long nigh-bus drive brought us to Ukraine, where loads of snow were covering the areas of lowland.
-Our final destination was Tysovets ski resort – a sport-wellness complex of winter sports under supervision of the Ministry of Defense of Ukraine.
-This sport center for alpine and nordic skiing had been well recognized in the old times, also serving as a training base for the best national athletes.
+A long night-bus journey brought us to Ukraine, where heavy snowfall covered the lowland areas.
+Our final destination was Tysovets ski resort, a winter sports and wellness complex under the Ministry of Defense.
+This alpine and nordic skiing center was well known and served as a training base for top national athletes.

+Rok standing next to a converted truck in snowy Tysovets, Ukraine